 - Snap (where one player has the English and the other has the French)

 By organizing learning set vocabulary for each party, you’ll slowly work your way through to the point where you know most of the vocabulary in your visual dictionary.
 This will really help you to get to an advanced level of fluency in French as you’ll understand without having to translate much of what you read and hear.

-6. Create your own pictures: Learning with flashcards, doodles and mind-maps
+6. Learn with flashcards, doodles and mind maps

 - The central bubble would be la famille (the family).

 - One branch would have les parents (the parents) written along it.

 - At the end of this branch would be la mère (the mother) and le père (the father).